 Under the new regime it was originally intended that the Financial Reporting Standard for Smaller Entities (FRSSE) would continue to be available for those companies eligible to use it.
 As a result, consequential amendments were made to the FRSSE.

 FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland was issued as a single standard based on the IFRS for SMEs, to replace all extant FRSs, SSAPs and UITF abstracts (with the exception of the FRSSE).
-Where an entity applies FRS 102 and also has insurance contracts, FRS 103 would also apply.
+Where an entity applies FRS 102 and also has insurance contracts, FRS 103 also applies.

 FRS 101 Reduced Disclosure Framework – Disclosure exemptions from EU-adopted IFRS for qualifying entities, was published alongside FRS 100.
 It applies to the individual accounts of qualifying entities.
 The recognition, measurement and disclosure requirements of EU-adopted IFRS are applied, but with a reduction in the required level of disclosure.